See new renting rules for the coronavirus (COVID-19) pandemic.

 View Clause 18 of Form 2 - Residential tenancy agreement for a fixed term of more than 5 years (Word, 632KB).

 If a tenant breaks a long-term lease – that is, the lease did not end early by mutual agreement or a VCAT order on hardship grounds - the landlord can ask the tenant to pay one month’s rent for every full year remaining on the long-term lease.
 This is capped at six years, so the maximum amount the landlord can ask from the tenant is six months’ rent.
 This is based on the rent amount the tenant was paying when they broke the lease.
-For more information, view our If you do not give notice (if you break the lease) page.
+For more information, view If you do not give notice (if you break the lease).

 Example only (outcome may differ in individual cases):